 On March 30, 1995, maestro Stojan Kuret recognized, with the famous saying “The first are the basses, and then looong nothing!”, the place that historically belongs to the basses.
 This recognition heralded the end of the millennial life of the bass at the bottom of the choral social scale and the beginning of their unstoppable march into the depths.

-IBS materializes only from time to time.
-A complex and comprehensive super-quantum prediction system of time and place of the next materialization is being developed by the experts of IBS.
+BIS materializes only from time to time.
+A complex and comprehensive super-quantum prediction system of time and place of the next materialization is being developed by the experts of BIS.

 *Institute for Bass Sciences recognizes as basses all life forms who seek their intonation to the right of the bass clef.
 The senseless and most often instigated ideological divisions of the basses into baritones and basses are fruitless attempts to introduce discord into the bass unity, most likely futile efforts of tenorist cells.